fragaria/website/_posts/2018/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 Since you’ve read all the way down to conclusion, I bet you might like the option two a bit more.

 And in case you enjoyed the article, stay tuned for the next part of *Building a simple company website the Hard Way* series.
-We’ll shed some light on Web Workers.
+We’ll shed some light on [Service workers][2].

 [1]: /blog/2018/09/03/building-a-simple-company-website-the-hard-way-typography-intro/
+[2]: /blog/2019/04/05/building-a-simple-company-website-the-hard-way-service-workers/